 All Georgia State University employees, including faculty and staff, should read The Board of Regents Policy Guidelines on Gifts and direct any questions to the Office of Legal Affairs.

-Conflicts of Interest:
+Conflicts of Commitment and Conflicts of Interest:

 Have you transacted business with the State of Georgia outside of your employment at the University?